kathrinthmsn/cs50-project-patternzon/README.md

 - SQLite is ideal for CS50, can later swap to Postgres.
 - Server-rendered Jinja2 templates for simplicity.
-- Images stored in `instance/uploads/` with strict allowed extensions (max 4MB).
+- Images stored in `instance/uploads/` with strict allowed extensions (max 4MB), can later swap for cloud storage such as Amazon S3 without changing the frontend.
 - Ratings are numeric only, text reviews could be added later.
-- Instructions stored raw, for production it would first be converted to HTML so users can’t inject malicious code
+- Instructions stored raw, for production it would first be converted to HTML so users can’t inject malicious code.